HuddleCard Help Center

 Once you're logged in to the admin dashboard, here's the quickest path to your first card:

-1. Add your team.
+- Add your team.
 Head to People and add your team members with their names and emails.
-Feel free to add their birthdays too — if you know them.
+Feel free to add their birthdays and work start dates too — if you know them.
 If you don't, that's totally fine — we ask your team to verify their birthdays.
 You can add people one by one, import from a spreadsheet, or sync from Slack.

-2. Check the schedule.
+- Check the schedule.
 Make sure the scheduler is turned on.
-It shows when your next huddle is and whose birthday we celebrate next.
-HuddleCard will automatically start collecting messages one week before each person's birthday.
-On Mondays, your group huddles and writes messages for people celebrating birthdays the following week.
+It shows when your next huddle is and whose birthday or work anniversary is coming up next.
+HuddleCard will automatically start collecting messages one week before each occasion.
+On Mondays, your group huddles and writes messages for people celebrating birthdays or work anniversaries the following week.

-3. Sit back.
+- Sit back.
 Your team will receive email reminders to sign cards.
-On the big day, the birthday person gets a card full of messages from their teammates.
+On the big day, each honoree gets a card full of messages from their teammates.

 That's it.
 HuddleCard handles the reminders, the collecting, and the delivery.
 You just add the people.